-If you want to get technical, “stuffing” is supposed to refer whatever is actually stuffed inside the main dish (such as stuffing the cavity of turkey or chicken).
+If you want to get technical, “stuffing” is supposed to refer to whatever is actually stuffed inside the main dish (such as stuffing the cavity of turkey or chicken).
 And by classic standards, a bread-based side that’s baked in a dish is usually called “dressing.”

-But despite that, you’ll find areas all over the United States who will prefer to call this stuffing so that it isn’t confused with, well, sauce dressing (like ranch, thousand island, etc).
+But despite that, you’ll find areas all over the United States who will prefer to call this stuffing so that it isn’t confused with a liquid sauce dressing (like ranch, thousand island, etc).
 And then you’ll find whole pockets of the southern United States who will refuse to use the word “stuffing” because of how unpleasant it sounds.
-And let’s be honest, it does sound a little questionable, especially when you’re talking about it in front of your family.

 So, what should you call a dish like this, then?

 In the end, you can call it whatever makes the most sense to you.
 Neither is wrong and everyone will know what you mean.
 And this is exactly what I do when I cook stuffing for company: we all use our favorite word, multiple times a day, as if there’s a competition going on (there is) and whoever says their word the most wins (I will totally win).